Cheryl Bentyne: Solo career

 Her debut solo album, Something Cool (Columbia, 1992), was produced by trumpeter Mark Isham and consisted of traditional pop and jazz standards.
 This was followed by Dreaming of Mister Porter (2000), a tribute to Cole Porter; Talk of the Town (2004) with Kenny Barron, David "Fathead" Newman, Chuck Mangione; and Let Me Off Uptown (2005), a tribute to Anita O'Day.
 While still a member of the Manhattan Transfer, she recorded the album Duets with bassist Rob Wasserman.
-In 1991, she collaborated with Mark Isham on a song for the soundtrack to the movie Mortal Thoughts.
+In 1991, she collaborated with Mark Isham on a song for the soundtrack to the film Mortal Thoughts.

 Bentyne left music in 2012 due to illness.
 Her spleen was removed and she was diagnosed with Hodgkin's lymphoma.
 Margaret Dorn replaced her in the Manhattan Transfer.
 Within a year, a doctor told her she was free of cancer, and she returned to singing.

 In 2013, she narrated an audiobook version of the best-selling book Little Girl Blue, a biography of singer Karen Carpenter.
 In 2014, she was a judge and mentor for the Songbook Academy, a summer program for high school students operated by the Great American Songbook Foundation founded by Michael Feinstein.